-Replacing a Lost License in MississippiCompare Car Insurance Rates in 3 Easy Steps
+Replacing a Lost License in MississippiCompare Car Insurance Rates in 3 Steps

 Lost your license?
-You can apply for a duplicate Mississippi driver's license in person or online through the Department of Public Safety.
-If you apply for a duplicate online, all information must be the same, no changes will be made, and the license will be mailed to the address on the lost license.
+You can apply for a duplicate Mississippi driver's license in person or online through the Mississippi Department of Public Safety.
+If you apply for a duplicate online, all information must be the same.
+No changes will be made, and the license will be mailed to the address on the lost license.

-If you apply in person at your local driver's license office, you will need to provide two forms of identification.
-You can either supply two of the following documents from Group 1, or one from Group 1 and one from Group 2.
+If you apply in person at your local driver's license office, you will need to provide 2 forms of identification.
+You can either supply 2 of the following documents from the Primary Group, or 1 from the Primary Group and 1 from the Secondary Group.

-- Driver's license (as long as it has not expired in the last six months).
+- Driver's license (as long as it has not expired in the last 6 months).

 - Original or certified birth certificate (from the Bureau of Vital Statistics or State Board of Health bearing a raised seal).

-- State-issued identification card (as long as it has not expired in the last six months).
+- State-issued identification card (as long as it has not expired in the last 6 months).